SaridakisStamatisChristos/ant_colony_optimizer/neuro-ant-optimizer/README.md

 mkdocs serve
 ```

-The site covers a complete flag reference, artifact schemas, and reproducibility guidance.
-The published structure mirrors the packaged examples (see `neuro_ant_optimizer.examples.iter_configs()` for programmatic access).
+The site covers a complete flag reference, artifact schemas, cookbooks for PIT-safe
+ingestion and Polars fast paths, plus reproducibility guidance.
+The published structure
+mirrors the packaged examples (see `neuro_ant_optimizer.examples.iter_configs()` for
+programmatic access).

 ---